Rain scald

-Rain scald (also known as dermatophilosis, tufailosis, rain rot, or streptothricosis) is a dermatological disease affecting cattle and horses.
+Rain scald or rain rot (also known as dermatophilosis, tufailosis, or streptothricosis) is a dermatological disease primarily affecting cattle and horses.
 Once in the skin, the bacterium Dermatophilus congolensis causes inflammation of the skin as well as the appearance of scabs and lesions.

+Infections in humans are rare, but the European Centre for Disease Prevention and Control published an update in August 2026 noting clusters of over 100 cases across 10 European countries, primarily among men who have sex with men; as of 17 June 2026, the ECDC considered the overalls risk level for humans across the EU and EEA to be "very low", but "low" for 2 categories of men who have sex with men.

 Symptoms and signs

 There are two different manifestations of rain scald: the winter form, which is more severe due to the longer coat of the horse, and the summer form, which is less severe.
 Horses are usually affected on the back, head, and neck where insects commonly bite, and the legs, which are commonly infected if the horse is kept in moist footing.
 Initially, the horse will display a matted coat and bumps which will progress to crusty scabs and lesions.
 The animal may also be pruritic and display signs of discomfort.

+In humans, dermatophilosis typically presents as a mild, localised cutaneous disease with symptoms including "papular, pustular or scaly, pruritic skin lesions", or "folliculitis-like eruptions", "mainly in the genital and facial area, without systemic symptoms", with lesion patterns mirroring those observed in sexually transmitted dermatophytosis.
+For cases identified among contact sport practitioners, symptoms were mainly mild occurrences of pustular lesions on the face, arms and torso.

+Causes

+D. congolensis is a Gram-positive bacterium that is thought to originate from the soil.
+It commonly causes disease in moist tropical areas, but can also be found in wet northern environments.
+Moisture and high temperatures facilitate the dispersal and penetration of zoospores into the skin, contributing to the spread of the disease.